 You should set your individual bounce rate and only then perform an analysis.
 If the ‘real-to-ideal’ bounce rate comparison leaves you unhappy, keep your chin up – you can fix this!

-What can cause your bounce rate to rocket?
+What can cause your bounce rate to skyrocket?

 Basically, there are three main causes of incremental bounce rate: